We think this TV show stands out for:

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this hit '80s sitcom series tells the story of main character Kevin Arnold's childhood, beginning with his tween years in the late 1960s.
+Parents need to know that The Wonder Years is a hit '80s sitcom series that tells the story of main character Kevin Arnold's childhood, beginning with his tween years in the late 1960s.
 The events are told from both his adult and childhood perspectives, thanks to the show's trademark narration.
 The series focuses on Kevin's relationships with family, friends, dates, and so on -- many of which are impacted by the tumultuous political, social, and economic factors of the era.
 While early episodes are mostly pretty tame, later seasons do include some drug references (marijuana) and stronger sexual innuendo/scenarios.